 All NASA funds for all organizations participating in your proposal must be in the NSPIRES cover page budget somewhere so that the total is correct.
 However, there are two very different ways that organizations working with you will be funded: Funds for Co-Is at non-governmental organizations (like universities, research non-profits, or subcontracts commercial vendors) will pass through your organization i.e., the funds will come to your institution and then you will send it to them via a subaward of some kind.
 For those pass through awards your organization may collect some kind of overhead (typically up to a certain threshold).
 We’ll deal with these subawards to non-governmental organizations in the section 4, below.
 But first, we need deal with any funds going to government labs, such as NASA centers, including JPL.
 Your NASA program officer really needs to know about any funds going to a governmental organization because it’s that person’s responsibility to send the right amount the right place.
 If you have any funds going to organizations other than your own its imperative that you break this out clearly in the cover page budgets and separately upload a "Total Budget" PDF.
 If you don't have any funds going to a government lab or NASA center, you may skip ahead to Section 4.

 Any proposer who plans to have funds sent to a government lab should read this section carefully.
 These instructions about Government Co-Is are the same whether the proposal is from a university with a funded NASA Center Co-I or if it's a proposal from one a government lab with a Co-I at another government lab.
-Funds for government Co-Is will not pass through your organization, your organization may not collect overhead on that portion of the award, those funds will be split off and sent directly from NASA HQ.
-However, those funds still must appear in the NSPIRES cover page budget.
-The best place for those is in Section F lines 8 or 9.
-Those lines are blank and you can type anything you want in there, so you can tell the program officer where those funds are going, see Figure 2, below, in which I have noted that the $150K in line 8 is for my Co-Is at the Naval Research Lab, and the $80K in line 9 is for my Co-I at Goddard Space Flight Center.
-Don't use line 10 for salary or overhead, its not redacted.
-If you have funds going to a government organization you really should get a detailed budget from them, phased by fiscal year, and include that in the separately upload a "Total Budget" PDF.
+Funds for government Co-Is will not pass through your organization, nor may your organization collect overhead on that portion of the award.
+Instead, any such funds will be split off and sent directly from NASA HQ.
+However, those funds still must appear in the NSPIRES cover page budget, so they are accounted for in the total.
+The best place for those is in Section F lines 8-12.
+Those lines are blank and you can type anything you want in there, so you can tell the program officer where those funds are going, see Figure 2, below, in which I have noted that the $150K in line 8 is for my Co-Is at the Naval Research Lab, the $61.5K in line 9 is for my Co-I at Goddard Space Flight Center, and the $77,125 in line 10 is for my Co-I at Ames Research Center.

-One may also use line 5 for a subaward to a government lab as well, but the generic subaward line in Section F line 5 cannot be customized, so generally its used for pass through sub awards of the type described in the next section.
-In any case, lines Section F lines 5, 8 & 9 will all be hidden from the peer reviewers but seen by NASA, and the budget justification section of the proposal should explicitly state which lines are for which organization.
+While one could use line 5 for a subaward to a government lab as well, this generic subaward line in Section F line 5 cannot be customized, so generally its used for pass through sub awards of the type described in the next section.
+In any case, lines Section F lines 5, and 8-12 will all be hidden from the peer reviewers but seen by NASA, and the budget justification section of the proposal should explicitly state which lines are for which organization.
 This is especially important when using line 5, since there would otherwise be no way of knowing what that's for.

-If you have Co-Is at more than three different governmental organizations then combine those in one of the customizable lines (Section F lines 8 or 9) as seen in the example below and definitely upload to NSPIRES a separate detailed "Total Budget" document file that explains all of this.
+If you have Co-Is at more than five different governmental organizations, then combine two or more of those in one of the customizable lines (Section F lines 8-12) and definitely upload to NSPIRES a separate detailed "Total Budget" document file that explains all of this.

-Again, do not use line 10 for salary or overhead because it’s not automatically redacted.
+Again, do not use lines 13-17 for anything that includes salary or overhead because those are not redacted.

-When the proposal is evaluated by the peer review panel they will not see any of the $ numbers in the Personnel Sections or in Section F lines 5, 8 & 9, all of that will be automatically redacted.
+When the proposal is evaluated by the peer review panel, they will not see any of the $ numbers in the Personnel Sections or in Section F lines 5 and 8-12, all of that will be automatically redacted.

 4. Proposals with subawards going to non-governmental organizations

-Funds for non-governmental Co-Is at other organizations pass through your organization and go in Section F line 5.
-Subawards/Consortium/ Contractual Costs, or in lines 8 or 9, which are customizable, if you have not already used lines 8 and 9 for funds going to government labs.
-If you have three or fewer other funded organizations then put them separately in Section F lines 5, 8 & 9.
-As above, in Section 3, if you have more than three other funded organizations then some of them will need to be combined.
+Funds for non-governmental Co-Is at other organizations pass through your organization and go either in Section F line 5.
+Subawards/Consortium/ Contractual Costs, or in lines 8-12, which are customizable.
+If you have five or fewer other funded organizations then put them separately in Section F lines 8-12.
+As above, in Section 3, if you have more other funded organizations than can be listed separately then some of them will need to be combined.
 Always combine the funds for the non-governmental participants first, because those are passing through your organization.
-Always keep funds for government labs separate in lines 8 and 9 if you can.
+Always keep funds for government labs separate in lines 8-12 if you can.

 I was recently asked about whether costs of consultants, as opposed to Co-Is, should be redacted since, usually, most if not all of the consultant cost is time.
 Even for consultants please don’t include salary, fringe and overhead costs in the main proposal PDF.
 What we expect is a single total $ value for the consultants in the NSPIRES cover page budget on the line in Section F for Consultant Services and then in the budget justification in the main proposal PDF you explain only the part that is not labor e.g., "The total cost of the consultants Goldshtik and Whorfin of the Banzai Institute is provided in the NSPIRES cover page budget in Section F line 3.
 Of those costs most are labor and thus not shown here, consistent with ROSES rules regarding redaction, but the consultancy also includes the cost of the rental of an oscillation overthruster from Professor Tohichi Hikita of Nagoya university at $157/hour.
 This cost is quite reasonable given that similar facilities are twice as expensive."
 You include the cost of the things not the person’s time.